bevybizzle/bevybizzle/README.md

 **Hello!** welcome to my GitHub page!

 My name is Ryan Bevin.
-I'm an Embedded Software Engineer from Northern Ireland.
+I'm a PhD Student from Northern Ireland.

-**What do I know?** I only know one thing for sure... and that is that I know nothing!
+**What do I know?** I only know one thing for sure... and that is that I know nothing.

 **How did I get into programming/coding?** Arduino!
 Actually I was studying and learning ladder logic for PLCs and I enjoyed that so my lecturer suggested getting an Arduino Uno, then bada *bing* bada **boom!**